Update: After trying CRZ a couple of times, we recommend skipping this one as it is slightly better than Craze V2 but nowhere close to Craze V1 but….

-Energy and euphoria was ridiculously unmatched by any other pre workout.
+Way back in 2013, energy and euphoria from the original Craze was ridiculously unmatched by any other pre workout.

-With Crz, Driven Sports is trying to recapture the success of the original Craze in all its stim-heavy glory.
+With Crz, Driven Sports is trying to recapture the success of the original Craze like how they positioned Hydrazine in all its stim-heavy glory.

 They’re making a comeback from a couple of years of legal and FDA problems regarding the original formula.